Chopper1337/XeniaUpdater/README.md

 The "forceful extraction" option exists for the case the the updater does not extract the zip.
 We can tell the zip was not extracted when the expected Xenia binary is not present, so on this condition, we prompt the user to try the forceful extraction option which should extract the zip successfully.

 This code is not written in the most efficient way, it is probably possible to divide this into a few methods which are applicable to both Xenia Master and Xenia Canary, giving the opportunity to reuse code.

+# Note for "Testing" release

+There is no guarantee of stability with the testing release.

+If you run into any issues, message me on Discord **[IRB] Chopper#4291**.
+Try provide as much info as possible, screenshot of when the issue occurred and a screenshot of the directory the updater was in and so on.

+Thanks :)